rrg92/powershai/docs/en-US/cmdlets/Send-PowershaiChat.md

 ### -ForEach
-Forces the cmdlet to execute for each object in the pipeline By default, it accumulates all objects in an array, converts the array to a string, and sends it all at once to the LLM.
+Forces the cmdlet to execute for each object in the pipeline By default, it accumulates all objects in an array, converts the array to a string only and sends it all at once to the LLM.

 ```yml
 Parameter Set: (All)